 My parents are very special to me and for other people.
 They are so welcoming and having great smiles to all people.
 For me, my mum is a great cook.
 She can cook lots of different things especially local foods from our town.
 Also, she is a good teacher to anyone who would like to learn how to cook!
 My dad is a retiree.
 He used to work as a teacher in an Islamic school.
 He is very passionate to talk and tell any stories to anyone he firstly meets.
 Even he doesn't really speak English but he knows some basic ones, such as; how are you, I'm fine, etc. I learn a lot from him and he is actually my great inspiration!

 I recently study at one of the universities in Palopo, a big city in Luwu regency and an hour away from home.
 I have classes mostly in the morning and usually come to school by a motorbike and sometimes a shared car.
 I finish my classes in the afternoon and go back home to teach English afterwards.
 I really love the English language and have a passion for sharing my love of English to others.
 It was my passion for teaching that led me to open up my own English class at my home in Bajo.
 In September 2015, our school for teaching English officially opened and we already have over 4 classes with an average of 13 students per class.
 So far, students' ages range from 7 to 19 but hope to expand that to all ages.

-My method is to make English fun to learn utilizing informal modes of teaching so the students can better understand and perhaps even enjoy the learning process.
-I started the school so that I could share my knowledge of the English language so others may benefit from it and have better opportunities for their future in the job market.
+My method is to make English fun to learn to utilize informal modes of teaching so the students can better understand and perhaps even enjoy the learning process.
+I started school so that I could share my knowledge of the English language so others may benefit from it and have better opportunities for their future in the job market.
 My vision is to provide a fun and engaging place for people of all ages to come and learn English.